 To use instant yeast in the place of the active dry, use the same amount but skip the step where you activate the yeast in the milk and just add it in with the dry.

-Yep!
-Make them as small as you like - just weigh the dough, divide the weight by the number of buns that you want, and work out how much each should weigh.
+Yes - make them as small as you want - just weigh the dough, work out the number of buns that you want, and work out how much each should weigh.

 Yes, this dough should be fine to make by hand, it will just require some elbow grease!